 HR Excellence in Research

-This recognition for UCPH’s ‘HR Excellence in Research’ is due to the work of the process defined by the “Human Resource Strategy for Researchers (HRS4R)”.
-HRS4R is a tool that helps research institutions and funding organizations on a voluntary basis to comply with the 40 principles of the Charter & Code (C&C) by way of an internal self-assessment.
+HR Excellence in Research award (previously HRS4R) is a tool that helps research institutions and funding organisations on a voluntary basis to comply with the 40 principles of the Charter & Code (C&C) by way of an internal self-assessment.

-It is not a prerequisite for participating in the EU Research Framework Programme, but the acknowledgement of the university and the award of the logo is linked to the compliance of article 32 of the H2020 contracts/projects, providing the obligation to take measures to implement C&C for the benefit of all researchers and their institution.
+It is not a prerequisite for participating in the EU Research Framework Programme, but the acknowledgement of the university and the awarding of the logo is linked to the compliance of article 32 of the H2020 contracts/projects, providing the obligation to take measures to implement C&C for the benefit of all researchers and their institution.

 As a holder of this acknowledgement, UCPH will continue to participate in national and European evaluation and benchmarking exercises.
-The recognition followed the submission of the UCPH Action Plan on July 2015 to the European Commission.
+The recognition followed the submission of the UCPH action plan in July 2015 to the European Commission.

-In the period from autumn 2013 to summer 2015, UCPH thus worked on the HRS4R process.
-A working group consisting of representatives from the scientists in the Corporate Collaboration Committee (HSU) and representatives from the senior management worked in the fall 2013 on identification of which target areas and priorities UCPH as part of HRS4R process should have a special focus on.
+In the period from autumn 2013 to summer 2015, UCPH worked on the HRS4R process.
+A working group consisting of representatives from the scientists in the Collaboration Committee (HSU) and representatives from the senior management worked in the fall 2013 on identification of which target areas and priorities UCPH as part of HRS4R process should have a special focus on.

 The working group partly choose to bring new stakes and targets to the Action Plan, however also picking- up targets and stakes that were already in the pipeline, but not yet in process.
 Since then, UCPH and the Commission have been in an ongoing dialogue to clarify and accurately describe the processes UCPH has had in relation to the choice of priorities.
 Why was it exactly career paths, career, women, leadership and academic freedom that were chosen?
 How did researchers at the University helped to decide this?